evamaxfield/distributed-ecosystem/README.md

     # Developer chooses which dataset level result they want
     LocalDatasetResult, QuiltDatasetResult, FMSDatasetResult,
     # Developer chooses which single item level result they want
-    # LocalResult and S3Result are just routers to base prefect objects
+    # LocalResult and S3Result are just routers to base Prefect objects
     LocalResult, S3Result, FMSResult,
     # Various serializers for common data types we work with
     ArrayToOmeTiff, ArrayToDefaultWriter